nidarf/Cypress-Freecodecamp-Course/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Fourth, open new terminal and open cypress
+Fourth, open new terminal.
+Then, open cypress using this

 ```bash
 npx cypress open